Breaches of the Rules – External Assessment

 Many influences in life can contribute to students feeling pressured in their work at school.
 Talking with someone not directly involved can help to work through those feelings and to find ways that help achieve the goals that students have in their life.

-Professional counsellors, Mr Kirstein and Ms Lynall are available for confidential counselling.
+Professional counsellors, Mr Kirstein and Mrs Cachopa are available for confidential counselling.
 Students can make an appointment at any time with Ms Renton at Heron House in reference to careers information.

 For up-to-date careers and tertiary course information visit: